SamiKamal/Todbit/README.md

-# Todo Website 📝
+# Todbit 📝
-a Todo app to manage your tasks and projects
+A website to orgnize your projects and tasks.

 ## Features 💪
 - User can add and delete tasks.